ameetmadan/DSA/SL03/week3.md

 - Divide into subproblems
 - Concquer subproblems with recursive solution
-- Combine solution of subproblems into solution for the original problem.
+- Combine solution of subproblems into solution for the original problem

 ## Merge sort